jbcodeforce/flink-studies/docs/index.md

 ## First app

+The goal is to develop a [Java main function with the process flow definition](https://ci.apache.org/projects/flink/flink-docs-release-1.11/dev/datastream_api.html#anatomy-of-a-flink-program).
+Build a jar and then send the jar as a job to the job manager.
+For development we can use docker-compose to start a simple Flink cluster to run in session mode or use a docker compose that starts a standalone job manager to execute one unique job, which is the jar mounted inside the docker image.

-* Start Flink session cluster using the following: The docker compose mount to /home the local folder in both the job manager and task manager containers so we can submit the job from the jobmanager (accessing the compiled jar) and the data in the task manager is we use file:///home/...
+* Start Flink session cluster using the following: The docker compose mounts to /home the local folder in both the job manager and task manager containers so we can submit the job from the jobmanager (accessing the compiled jar) and the data files in the task manager is we use `file:///home/...`

 ```shell
 docker-compose up -d